asilfndk/asilfndk/README.md

 ## 👨‍💻 About Me

-Passionate AI Software Engineer with expertise in Machine Learning, Deep Learning, and Large Language Models.
+Passionate AI Software Engineer with expertise in Machine Learning, Deep Learning, Computer Vision, Robotics and Large Language Models.
 Self-taught developer dedicated to continuous learning and sharing knowledge with the developer community.

 - 🔭 **Currently Working On:** Large Language Models (LLMs) and AI Applications
 - 🧠 **Learning:** Generative AI, Advanced NLP, and Transformer Architectures